FPGAArcade/replay_webdocs/docs/guide/replay1/wireless-controller-adapter.md

 ### 2 Buttons

-At time of writing the current framework/firmware and above adapter will only work in 2 button mode and only with cores that happen to drive the select pin high, for example Pac-Man.
+At time of writing the current framework/firmware and above adapter will only work in 2 button mode and only with cores that happen to drive the select pin high, for example, Pac-Man.

 Other cores, such as the Acorn Electron, Donkey Kong and Galaga to name but a